 It may not actually be true in my view.
 But I love Restream in terms of their, you know, so many things!
 I love them both.
 I can’t decide.
 They both are really great.

 And it depends on which of those features are actually important to you.
-So that essentially wraps up the live stream.
+That essentially wraps up the live stream.
 Thanks for joining me.
 TheaterMakerIE, ” I was looking forward to this”.
 Hi, thanks for joining me.
 Emmanuel says, “good morning from the Philippines”.

 Hey Emmanuel.
 Good to see you here”.
 And Celine said, “I’d like to know more about these platforms”, so hopefully that gives you an overview.

 Yeah.
-So Mohamed says, “What about using buffering?”
+Mohamed says, “What about using buffering?”
 I don’t know.
-So I don’t really kind of deal with that as an issue.
-So I don’t know the answer to that, so oops, sorry.
+I don’t really kind of deal with that as an issue.
+I don’t know the answer to that, so oops, sorry.
 My bad.

-So hopefully that covers in-depth StreamYard and Restream.
-So I went through like all of the functions bit by bit, but hopefully, that gives you a really good overview of how they’re different, how they’re similar.
+Hopefully that covers in-depth StreamYard and Restream.
+I went through like all of the functions bit by bit, but hopefully, that gives you a really good overview of how they’re different, how they’re similar.

 I really feel that particularly with these two and all live streaming software options, they’re starting to all look really similar and have like, you know, you saw the side by side of both inside StreamYard and inside Restream, they’re looking really, really close.

 And they’re both offering, you know, pretty much the same thing, but it really comes down to those micro things and which is important to you.
-So that being said, if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.
+That being said, if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.

 If you haven’t already, I do lots of live stream tutorials, social media tutorials, and I have a lot of fun.
 And if you really are looking to take your live streams to the next level, make sure you grab a copy of my Facebook Live Cheat Sheets.